Federal Sex Crimes Lawyer in Los Angeles

 Many federal sex crimes cases originate from online activity, data monitoring, referrals from technology companies, or joint task force investigations involving multiple agencies.
 Individuals may first become aware of an investigation through a knock on the door, a request for an interview, a search warrant executed at home or work, or the seizure of electronic devices.

-At this stage, targets are often unaware of the scope of the investigation or the evidence already collected.
-Statements made to agents, consent to searches, and decisions regarding access to devices can significantly affect the direction of the case.
-Debra S. White represents clients during this investigative phase with a focus on understanding exposure, limiting unnecessary disclosures, and preserving defenses before the government’s theory solidifies.
+At this stage, targets are often unaware of the full scope of the investigation or the evidence already collected.
+Statements to agents, consent to searches, and decisions regarding device access can significantly affect the direction of the case.

 Search Warrants, Devices, and Digital Evidence